 Bariatric surgery is the most proven way to lose weight and keep it off long-term, but it’s only the beginning.
-A surgery like the gastric sleeve—the most popular weight loss surgery in the United States—requires a fundamental lifestyle shift, including how you eat.
+A surgery like the gastric sleeve—the most popular weight-loss surgery in the United States—requires a fundamental lifestyle shift, including how you eat.

 The Importance of Nutrition for Gastric Sleeve Surgery

 One of the roles of ghrelin, sometimes known as the hunger hormone, is signaling to your brain that your stomach is empty.
 In addition to causing feelings of hunger, it also promotes fat storage.
 Less ghrelin can make sticking to a diet easier.

 - Folic acid

 - Vitamin B12

 - Vitamin D